The Danish blocking system

 The Danish blocking system blocks illegal websites that are covered by the system.

-If you still encounter sexually offensive content with children, you can help by reporting the website or the file sharing folder to us.
+If you still encounter sexually offensive content with children, you can help by reporting the website or the file sharing folder with us.

 You can make your report anonymously.